 A trainer can remove the sting of a cold winter chill; you still have to turn the pedals over, but it can be much easier to fit in those shorter midweek rides indoors.
 I’ve already written about the importance of having a well structured workout when you ride indoors.
 This article is designed to help you purchase your first or next indoor bicycle trainer.

 Not all bike trainers are created equal

-There are three different types of resistance trainers: wind, magnetic, and fluid.
+There are four different types of resistance trainers: wind, magnetic, fluid, and interactive.
 Each type of bike trainer has it’s benefits and drawbacks, and the better the quality of the trainer, the more resistance it will provide, and generally speaking, the longer it will last.